 It was around the time that Soldier song got aired that I got to see the movie, A Few Good Men.
 It starred Tom Cruise and a lot of other A-List actors.
 It was a military-war themed movie and Purple Hearts was mentioned there also that made curiosity almost kill this cat.
 I checked it up on Britannica (it was installed on the desktop in my mother’s room and that was my google equivalent back then).
 I was amazed at what it really meant.

 Growing up, soldiers were my favorite “career” men because I thought they were the best of humanity.
 Not because they were willing to kill, but because they were willing to die for others for explicable causes they believed in.
 Maybe because I and my siblings attended Military secondary schools, maybe not.
 But when I got to learn the essence of the Purple Heart, to me it meant wounded troops were being given some form of recognition and appreciation for their sacrifice, and that made so much sense to me.

-I think most countries have some other medals roughly equivalent, like the wounded badge or wounded stripes for UK and Germany respectively (if I’m not mixing them up).
-But it’s rare now, award giving and all that.
-It was a busy medal period around post WW2 period I guess.
+I think most countries have some other medals roughly equivalent, as the wounded badge or wounded stripes for UK and Germany respectively (if I’m not mixing them up).
+But it’s rare now, award-giving and all that.
+It was a busy medal period around the post WW2 period I guess.